anastassia-b/art-book-app/docs/README.md

 ### Phase 6: Additional Styling (1 day)

-**Objective:** To make a baeutiful landing page, with infinite scroll of projects.
+**Objective:** To make a bae-utiful landing page, with infinite scroll of projects.

 ### Bonus Features
 - [ ] Follows: Users can follow each other.